Managing security recommendations in Azure Security Center

 - RESOURCE: Lists the resources to which this recommendation applies.

-- SEVERITY: Describes the severity of that particular recommendation:
+- STATUS BARS: Describes the severity of that particular recommendation:

-- High: A vulnerability exists with a meaningful resource (such as an application, a VM, or a network security group) and requires attention.
+- High (Red): A vulnerability exists with a meaningful resource (such as an application, a VM, or a network security group) and requires attention.

-- Medium: A vulnerability exists and non-critical or additional steps are required to eliminate it or to complete a process.
+- Medium (Orange): A vulnerability exists and non-critical or additional steps are required to eliminate it or to complete a process.

-- Low: A vulnerability exists that should be addressed but does not require immediate attention.
+- Low (Blue): A vulnerability exists that should be addressed but does not require immediate attention.
 (By default, low recommendations aren't presented, but you can filter on low recommendations if you want to see them.)